How to lay drainage pipes in the area. Drainage pipe. Drainage system options

 • asbestos-cement;

-All of these materials have good frost resistance, high resistance to moisture and are not subject to decay.
+All of the listed materials have good frost resistance, high resistance to moisture and are not susceptible to rotting.
 But they differ from each other in other respects.

 Ceramic

-As for external sewage, this is a traditional material that was ubiquitous before the “polymer era”.
-There is even a Soviet GOST, which regulates the shape of ceramic drainage pipes.
-Inside, they have the shape of a hollow cylinder, and outside they are not only cylindrical, but also in the form of a six- and octahedron.
+As for external sewerage, this is a traditional material that was widespread before the “polymer era”.
+There is even a Soviet GOST that regulates the shape of ceramic drainage pipes.
+Inside they have the shape of a hollow cylinder, and outside they are not only cylindrical, but also in the form of a hexagon and an octahedron.

 For reference!
-Unlike sewers, drainage pipes are made without sockets - they are connected using couplings that do not create conditions for the accumulation of silt at the joints.
-The same connection technology was “borrowed” later by products from other materials.
+Unlike sewerage, drainage pipes are made without sockets - they are connected using couplings that do not create conditions for the accumulation of silt at the joints.
+This same joining technology was later “borrowed” by products made from other materials.

 Another difference from ceramic sewer pipes is the absence of a glazed layer on the outer surface.